-Figure 1.6: Obtained results using Integral Force Feedback with the APA95ML.
-Obtained closed-loop poles as a function of the controller gain g are prediction by root Locus plot (a).
+Figure 1.6: Results using Integral Force Feedback with the APA95ML.
+Closed-loop poles as a function of the controller gain g are predicted by root Locus plot (a).
 Circles are predictions from the model while crosses are poles estimated from the experimental data.
 Damped plants estimated from the model (dashed curves) and measured ones (solid curves) are compared in (b) for all tested controller gains.